Objective Professional Programming Education Honors Interests Keywords References

 Programming Experience

-• Project Contributions: Linux kernel, GMPI, Cistron RADIUSD, Samba, shadow suite, RPM, GLibc, PThreads, GLib, GNOME, PPPd, FreeS/WAN, ethtool, acpid, SWIG, flam3, prettyprint, and more.
+• Open Source Contributions: Kubernetes, Docker, Linux kernel, various Go libraries, GMPI, Cistron RADIUSD, Samba, shadow suite, RPM, GLibc, PThreads, GLib, GNOME, PPPd, FreeS/WAN, ethtool, acpid, mcedaemon, SWIG, flam3, prettyprint (hwpp), and more.

-• Frequent contributor to the Linux kernel in various areas.
+• Once-frequent contributor to the Linux kernel in various areas.

-• De-facto leader of the Generalized Music Plugin Interface (GMPI) working group (an MMA sanctioned group designing an open-standard audio plugin API), now defunct.
+• Leader of the Generalized Music Plugin Interface (GMPI) working group (an MMA sanctioned group designing an open-standard audio plugin API), now defunct.
 Many of our ideas were incorporated into Steinberg's VST3 standard.

-• Helped in the initial conversion of the shadow suite for use on Red Hat Linux 4.2.
+• Helped in the initial conversion of the shadow suite for use on Red Hat Linux 4.2 (ca. 1995).

 Education Illinois State University, Normal, IL